 One of the unique things about Point Reyes is the sheer amount of animals you can see when driving Sir Francis Drake Blvd through the park.
 Here are a few I have seen:

 Elephant seals are one of my favorite animals, and I always try to see them when I get the chance.
 In Point Reyes, you can view them from the elephant seal overlook, or if you are lucky, you may also see them at Drake’s Beach, which is where I got the close-up shot above.

 The Point Reyes Lighthouse, out on the end of the point, is one of the most pristine and beautiful lighthouses along the California coast.
 It is only open on the weekends, but you can view it from the main viewpoint during the days it isn’t open.
-It is worth the visit just to see it alone, but I would recommend planning for when it is open so you can walk down the crazy stairs and get the full experience.
+It is worth the visit to the park just to see the lighthouse, but I would recommend planning for when it is open, so you can walk down the crazy stairs and get the full experience.

-With so much area to explore in Point Reyes and only a couple main roads, you pretty much have to get out on a trail to see it all.
-I have had a chance to do some of the main hikes in the area and you can see my favorites below.
-The above short hike to the lighthouse is also a great one as well.
+With so much area to explore in Point Reyes and only a couple of main roads, you pretty much have to get out on a trail to see it all.
+I have had a chance to do some of the top hikes in the area, and you can see my favorites below.
+The above short walk to the lighthouse is also a great one as well.

 Point Reyes National Seashore is a peninsula, so there is no shortage of fantastic beaches to explore on both sides.
-Even when the weather is not agreeable, it can still be fun just to go out and see the large waves crashing on the shore.
-Check out some of the best below.
+Even when the weather is not agreeable, it can still be fun just to go out and see the massive waves crashing on the shore.
+Check out some of the best beaches below.

-If you are not interested in hiking or beaches, there is plenty else to do in the area.
+If you are not interested in hiking or beaches, there are plenty more things to do in the area.
 Here are a few more fun or historic spots to see.

-There are lots of small boutique hotels in the park, as well as a bunch of campsites to stay at.
+There are lots of small boutique hotels in and around the park, as well as a bunch of campsites to stay at.
 My favorite spot is the Point Reyes Hostel though as it has a great location and a lot of charm.
-They even have private rooms if you come with your family so you can get the atmosphere with privacy as well.
+They even have private rooms if you come with your family.

 Point Reyes is an immense area, and the only real food to be found is in Inverness or Point Reyes Station.
-While you are out in the park, there are no options, but there are a surprising amount of good spots when you get back to the main cities.
+While you are out in the park, there are no options, but there are a surprising amount of good spots when you get back to the main towns.
 Here are my favorites.

 Bovine Bakery (Point Reyes Station)